betaglot/plantabeta/docs/reference/Moto/MotoOverview.md

 ## <moto>What is a MotoError?</moto>

-Errors don't necessarily come from you, they could arise from VegeMoto.
+Errors don't necessarily come from you, they could arise from PlantMoto.

 ### MotoErrorRecovery